MicrosoftDocs/defender-docs/defender-endpoint/device-control-overview.md

 Device control in Defender for Endpoint can be applied to devices running Windows 10 or Windows 11 that have the anti-malware client version `4.18.2103.3` or later.
 (Currently, servers are not supported.)

 - `4.18.2104` or later: Add `SerialNumberId`, `VID_PID`, filepath-based GPO support, and `ComputerSid`
-- `4.18.2105` or later: Add Wildcard support for `HardwareId/DeviceId/InstancePathId/FriendlyNameId/SerialNumberId`, the combination of specific user on specific machine, removable SSD (a SanDisk Extreme SSD)/USB Attached SCSI (UAS) support
+- `4.18.2105` or later: Add Wildcard support for `HardwareId/DeviceId/InstancePathId/FriendlyNameId/SerialNumberId`; the combination of specific users on specific machines, removable SSD (a SanDisk Extreme SSD)/USB Attached SCSI (UAS) support.
-- `4.18.2107` or later: Add Windows Portable Device (WPD) support (for mobile devices, such as tablets); add `AccountName` into advanced hunting
+- `4.18.2107` or later: Add Windows Portable Device (WPD) support (for mobile devices, such as tablets); add `AccountName` into advanced hunting.
 - `4.18.2205` or later: Expand the default enforcement to Printer.
-If you set it to Deny, it blocks Printer as well, so if you only want to manage storage, make sure to create a custom policy to allow Printer
+If you set it to Deny, it blocks Printer as well, so if you only want to manage storage, make sure to create a custom policy to allow Printer.
-- `4.18.2207` or later: Add File support; the common use case can be: block people from Read/Write/Execute access specific file on removable storage.
-Add Network and VPN Connection support; the common use case can be: block people from access removable storage when the machine isn't connecting corporate network.
+- `4.18.2207` or later: Add File support; the common use case can be, "block people from Read/Write/Execute access specific file on removable storage."
+Add Network and VPN Connection support; the common use case can be, "block people from access removable storage when the machine isn't connecting corporate network."

 For Mac, see [Device Control for macOS](mac-device-control-overview.md).